The Census of Dreams

 VII.
 The Vote That Happened Before the Vote

-Two weeks before election day, the result became obvious.
+Two weeks before election day, the result was already obvious.

 Campaign money moved accordingly.
 Reporters shifted tone.
-Councilmembers changed language.
-Opponents softened their claims because no one wanted to look irrational against a certain future.
-The referendum began passing before anyone voted.
+Councilmembers changed their language.
+Opponents softened their claims because no one wanted to look irrational against a settled future.
+The referendum began passing before anyone had voted.

-She expected outrage.
-Instead, people experienced relief.
+Instead, people felt relief.
 Uncertainty is hard.
 A known future feels like shelter even when it is a cage.

 The system revised passage to sixty-eight percent.

-Rin went to the Uncounted Room and found it empty except for Sela, who was making soup from vegetables the city would have rejected as ugly.
+Rin went to the Uncounted Room and found it empty but for Sela, who was making soup from vegetables the city would have rejected as ugly.

 "We lost," Rin said.